cloudfoundry/uaa/README.md

 # CloudFoundry User Account and Authentication (UAA) Server

-The UAA is a multi tenant identity management service, used in Cloud Foundry, but also available as a stand alone OAuth2 server.
+The test UAA is a multi tenant identity management service, used in Cloud Foundry, but also available as a stand alone OAuth2 server.
 Its primary role is as an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of Cloud Foundry users.
 It can also authenticate users with their Cloud Foundry credentials,